salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 - To overwrite the local changes, rerun this command with the --ignore-conflicts flag.

-- To overwrite the remote changes, run the "sf project deploy start" command with the --ignore-conflicts flag.
+- To overwrite the remote changes, run the "%s project deploy start" command with the --ignore-conflicts flag.

 # info.WroteZipFile